-Songwriting is a process of choice.
+Songwriting is all about choice.
 Selection, rather than planning.
 Out of all possible words, which word is the best possible word?

 When Buck Dharma of Blue Öyster Cult wrote Don’t Fear the Reaper, the best words, in the best order, will have revealed themselves as he tried them out with the music.
 His job was to listen.
 Carefully.